 Through the Grampians Medical Training Program, based in Ararat, eight junior doctors are currently experiencing what it is like to practice in a rural area.

-East Grampians Health Service welcomed the interns in January through a partnership with St John of God Ballarat, Maryborough District Health Service, and three GP clinics including the Ararat Medical Centre, Nightingale Medical Centre and Clarendon Medical Centre, both in Maryborough.
+East Grampians Health Service has welcomed the interns through a partnership with St John of God Ballarat, Maryborough District Health Service, and three GP clinics including the Ararat Medical Centre, Nightingale Medical Centre and Clarendon Medical Centre, both in Maryborough.

-The eight interns completed their training in various universities, including Monash University, Melbourne University, Notre Dame University, University of Sydney, University of Queensland and Australian National University.
+The eight interns completed their training in various universities, including Monash University, Melbourne University, Notre Dame University, Flinders University and University of Sydney.

 All are now working in their first year as doctors after medical school.